-Stockholder as of May 14, 1999

-Net Effect After Transaction Completion

-Registered stockholders holding 10 or None. more shares of NCR stock in a record account based on the trading value of the shares at that time (see "Determination of Trading Value" below).
+Stockholder as of May [14], 1999 Net Effect After Transaction Completion Registered stockholders holding 10 or more shares of NCR stock in a record account None.
+Registered stockholders holding fewer than 10 shares of NCR stock in a record account Shares will be cashed out at a price based on the trading value of the shares at that time (see "Determination of Trading Value" below).
 You will not have to pay any commissions or other fees on this cash-out.
 Holders of these shares will not have any continuing equity interest in NCR.
+Stockholders holding NCR stock in street name through a nominee (such as a bank or broker) NCR does not intend for the Transaction to affect stockholders holding NCR stock in street name through a nominee (such as a bank or broker).
+However, nominees may have different procedures and NCR stockholders holding NCR stock in street name should contact their nominees to determine whether they will be affected by the Transaction.
+Reasons for the Transaction: